-A herpes virus.
+A herpes virus, human herpesvirus 4.
 There are two kinds of EBV: type 1 and 2.

 Splenic rupture occurs most often three weeks after diagnosis, but has been seen up to 7 months.

 "Given the rarity of splenic rupture after 3 weeks, a recent review has suggested that patients may consider a return to contact sports a minimum of 3 weeks after the onset of symptoms or once they are afebrile, after clinical symptoms and findings have resolved, or when they feel well enough to play.
 (NEJM)"